 - At least 2 days a week of strength training (like bodyweight exercises or weight lifting).

 - At least 3 days a week, activities that improve balance (like balancing on one foot).

 If you’re 65 or older and in good health, follow the exercise guidelines above for older adults.
 If you have limited mobility and other health issues, it’s important to talk to your doctor.
 But keep this in mind: Zero physical activity is a health risk.
 Even exercises for limited mobility can improve your health, quality of life and ability to handle activities of daily living on your own.

-If any of the following conditions apply to you, you will need to have a conversation with your healthcare provider before starting a workout regimen.
+If any of the following conditions apply to you, you will need to have a conversation with your health care provider before starting a workout program.

 - A new symptom or symptoms you haven’t yet brought up with your doctor